NuninhoSousa25/3DGS_Babylonjs_based/README.md

 - low performance should be set to lower res just o make sure

+- issue - the loading model pop up apears if im with the side panel opened, but if i drag and drop an model to the viewer i should see that loading pop up even if the side panel is closed

 - performance is worst when sharpness is disabled - why?
 -